MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Converting-a-Database.md

 4. When you are notified that the conversion was successful, choose the **OK** button.

+    > [!IMPORTANT]
+    >  Although the message indicates to do so, do not synchronize the table schemas at this point.

 5. If the database references any assemblies \(such as client control add-ins\) that are not included on the [!INCLUDE[nav2018_md](includes/nav2018_md.md)] installation media \(DVD\), then add the assemblies to the Add-ins folder on [!INCLUDE[nav_server](includes/nav_server_md.md)] or [!INCLUDE[nav_windows](includes/nav_windows_md.md)] computers.

      For the [!INCLUDE[nav_windows](includes/nav_windows_md.md)], the default path is [!INCLUDE[navnow_x86install](includes/navnow_x86install_md.md)]\\RoleTailored Client\\Add-ins folder.